Storm (Luna Sea song)

 "Storm" is the ninth single by Japanese rock band Luna Sea, released by Universal on April 15, 1998.
 Their first release after switching record labels from MCA Victor, "Storm" became the band's fourth number 1 single on the Oricon Singles Chart.
 It was certified Platinum by the RIAJ and was the 29th best-selling single of the year with 720,370 copies sold, which makes it the band's best-selling single.
 It was used as the April 1998 theme song for NHK's music television show Pop Jam.

 Composition

-Guitarist Sugizo cited "Storm" as one of the songs he tried to replicate the "psychedelic feel of shoegaze bands" by using effects, "like playing fast with a wah-wah pedal, or using tape-echo and harmonizers.
+"Storm" was originally composed by bassist J. Guitarist Sugizo cited "Storm" as one of the songs where he tried to replicate the "psychedelic feel of shoegaze bands" by using effects, "like playing fast with a wah-wah pedal, or using tape-echo and harmonizers.
 I couldn't figure out how they did it, so I just made it into my own thing."
 He used a 1956 Gibson Les Paul Custom to record the song.

+Cover artwork

+Like most of Luna Sea's releases, the artwork to the "Storm" single was designed by Ken Sakaguchi.
+After J told him that the keyword for the visual image was "light", Sakaguchi kept thinking about photorealism and consulted his graphic collaborator Nicci Keller.
+Deciding on a beach location, it took them four attempts over a weekend to capture the perfect moment of the sun first appearing.